tailcallhq/tailcallhq.github.io/docs/intro/operators.md

    `@modify(omit: true)` tells GraphQL that the `id` field should not be included in the schema, thus it won't be accessible to the client.

 ### @inline

-The `@inline` operator offers the ability to 'inline' or flatten a field or node in your schema.
-You provide the path to the field or node you wish to inline as an argument to the operator.
-This is particularly useful for simplifying your schema by reducing unnecessary levels of nesting.
-This operator is also changing your actual schema along with doing the data transformation.
+The `@inline` operator simplifies data structures and fetch processes by 'inlining' or flattening a field or node within your schema.
+It works by modifying the schema and the data transformation process, essentially streamlining how nested data is accessed and presented.

-Consider the following GraphQL schema:
+For instance, consider a schema:

 ```graphql showLineNumbers
 schema {